shuyangw/minesweeper-solver/README.md

 # minesweeper-solver

 ## Changelog
+###
+Completed first working build.
+Can sometimes solve beginner boards with no usage of probabilistic methods, i.e. no guessing.

+### 6/10/17
+Fixed issue where creating a screenshot will throw unwanted exceptions.

+### 6/8/17
+Started work on the solving mechanism.
+Cleaned up some stuff.

 ### 6/7/17
 Added auxiliary images to parse and finished the screen reading portion of the program.